dya-create/SwissArmyKnife/README.md

 Is implemented in a separate source code file

-Responds to the “-HttpRequestIndex [URL]” command-line parameter assuming case insensitivity Opens the following JSON index file[link]
+Responds to the “-HttpRequestIndex [URL]” command-line parameter assuming case insensitivity Opens the JSON index file
 Parses the index file for the additional URLs Retrieves the data from each additional URL
 Prints the index data followed by each individual URL data elegantly to the command-line Is implemented in a separate source code file

 For Licence: This project is licensed under MIT Licence.
 Please see License file for more details.